lccortez/learning-library/oracle-integration-library/core-compentencies/insight/create-a-model/create-a-model.md

             d  Under Data Type, click the dropdown menu and select _______
         4. Click save on the upper right corner

 At this point you have completed your Draft Model with required Milestone and Indentifier.
-Your Draft Model is not visiable in the Console but
+Your Draft Model is not visiable in the Console.

+## Solution 1

 On the next Lab you will modify the existing Draft Model.
 You may now [proceed to the next lab](#next).